 Why is your mindset so important to weight loss?

-When it comes to losing weight and getting healthy, we tend to focus primarily on our habits and behaviours – what we eat and how we move, for example.
+When it comes to losing weight and getting healthy, we tend to focus on our habits and behaviours.
+What we eat and how we move, for example.
 But losing weight is also about our thoughts and beliefs – in other words, it’s as much a mental game as it is a physical one.

-If you’ve tried unsuccessfully to lose weight in the past, you might have found maintaining weight loss motivation a challenge over the longer term.
-So as part of our Start Strong and Stay Strong focus, we’re helping you cultivate a weight loss mindset, to increase your chances of success with CSIRO Total Wellbeing Diet.
+If you’ve tried to lose weight in the past, you might have found maintaining weight loss motivation a challenge.
+As part of our Start Strong and Stay Strong focus, we’re helping you cultivate a healthy weight loss mindset.
+This can help increase your chances of success with the CSIRO Total Wellbeing Diet.

-‘Mindset’ refers to the perceptions and beliefs you have about yourself, which influence your behaviour, outlook and attitude.
-For example, if you believe you are likely to fail, you may be more likely to give up on a weight-loss program when you hit setbacks along your journey.
+‘Mindset’ refers to the perceptions and beliefs you have about yourself.
+A positive or negative mindset can influence behaviour, outlook and attitude.
+For example, if you believe you are likely to fail, you may be more likely to give up on a weight-loss program.
+It may be because you are not seeing results, or have hit setbacks.
 That’s because self-defeating thinking patterns can make weight management difficult.

-According to CSIRO behavioural scientist Dr Emily Brindal, your mindset can make a big difference to weight loss motivation and success.
+According to CSIRO behavioural scientist Dr Emily Brindal, mindset can make a big difference to weight loss success.

 “When you’re trying to change your behaviour, your mindset is really important.
 And the great news is that it’s something you can change,” she says.
 “It’s something you can improve, you can feel better about yourself, you can feel better about your environment.
-And we know that when people feel happier and more positive, they’re more likely to try harder to reach their goals and continue along a challenging journey.”
+We know that when people feel happier and more positive, they’re more likely to try harder.
+Reaching their goals and continuing along a challenging journey.”

 Taking a longer-term perspective to weight loss is one way to build a healthy weight loss mindset, Dr Brindal says.